rwojsznis/navidrome-listenbrainz-jams/docs/behavior.md

   index downloads that have **no tags** (it falls back to the filename).
 - `import_dir` must be a subfolder **inside** Navidrome's library so the files get indexed.
 Mount only that folder into the container (least privilege).

+## Acoustic fingerprinting (optional)

+When `fingerprint.enabled` is set, each imported file is identified before the rescan and tagged with its MusicBrainz recording id:

+1. `fpcalc` (Chromaprint) computes a fingerprint + duration from the audio.
+2. [AcoustID](https://acoustid.org) resolves the fingerprint to candidate recording MBIDs.
+The feed track's **own** recording id is chosen when it's among them (a confirmed match); otherwise the best-scoring candidate.
+3. The id is written into the file's tags — `MUSICBRAINZ_TRACKID` Vorbis comment for FLAC (pure Go) and Opus (via the `opustags` binary), an ID3v2 `UFID` frame (owner `http://musicbrainz.org`) for MP3 (pure Go).

+Navidrome then indexes the recording id, so the next resolve matches by id exactly (see *Matching strategy*).

+Properties:

+- **Trusts the download** — it tags with the identified/feed id and never rejects on mismatch (no verification gate).
+- **Best-effort** — fingerprint/lookup/tag failures are logged and the import still proceeds; a file AcoustID can't identify is left untagged.
+- **Requirements** — the `fpcalc` and `opustags` binaries (bundled in the Docker image) and a free AcoustID API key.
+Disabled by default; downloads are imported untagged.

 ## Rescans